 The important numbers to remember here are:

 The absolute best cheese for a low oxalate diet is swiss.
 It generally has very little sodium, around 2%, and 20% or more of the RDA of calcium.
-If it tasted a little better, I would be the happiest person in the world, but in most cases it does the job.
+If it tasted a little better, I would be the happiest person in the world!
 If anyone has any unique ways of incorporating it into a meal, be sure to let me know!

 The worst cheese I’ve found for a low oxalate diet is bleu cheese, which tends to be super salty (~15%), and sometimes very low in calcium (as low as 8%).
 If you decide to use it, I recommend only having a little bit, and making sure there isn’t another big source of salt in the rest of your meal.